veryMaker/signum-node/CONTRIBUTING.md

 * Commit your work to your repository

-* Open a GitHub pull request to merge from your repository into master
+* Open a GitHub pull request to merge from your repository into `develop`

 * A minimum of 2 approving reviews are required to merge.
 Squash merges are preferred unless there are very few commits to merge

 ## For `burst-apps-team` members (or those with access to the repository)

+The `master` branch is protected and must only be pushed to when finalising releases.

-The `master` branch is protected and can only be pushed to via a GitHub pull request.
+The `develop` branch is protected and can only be pushed to via a GitHub pull request.

 Please use the following workflow: